Hemerdon House

 Wheelchair access

 All the reception rooms on the ground floor are accessible, and these are where most of the pieces of historical significance are to be found.
-Unfortunately, owing to the geography of the house there is no wheelchair access to the first floor and no disabled WC.
+Unfortunately, there is no wheelchair access to the first floor and no disabled WC.
+Access to the grounds and parkland is limited.
+Please contact us for more information.

 Become a Historic Houses member